Azure/Avere/docs/tuning.md

 - If the dataset involves many small files, increase the cluster cache's file count limit.

-- If the work involves copying or moving data between two repositories, increase the number of parallel threads for moving data - or decrease the number of parallel threads if the back-end storage is becoming overloaded
+- If the work involves copying or moving data between two repositories, increase the number of parallel threads for moving data - or decrease the number of parallel threads if the back-end storage is becoming overloaded.

 - If the cluster is caching data for a core filer that uses NFSv4 ACLs, enable access mode caching to streamline file authorization for particular clients.